pat-s/2019-feature-selection/docs/00-manuscripts/ieee/reviews/review2/reviewer2.md

 This study is not about comparing filters to wrapper methods and there is no evidence why tasks with all input data should outperform others.
 If there would be, there would be no need a feature selection at all.
 Everyone is free to choose their method set and we hope you agree on this point with us.

+FIXME:  Bitte umformulieren, denn 'es kann doch jeder machen was er will' ist kein sachliches Argument.
+Argumente: 1.
+Filter methods sind viel viel viel schneller als wrapper methods v.a. wenn das Modell selbst rechenintensiv ist (z.B.
+SVM, unser winner!);
+Argument 2. stepwise selection macht keine exhaustive search (2^p mögliche subsets bei p features), sondern wendet lediglich eine bei großen feature spaces sehr limitierte Suchheuristik an (Auswertung von maximal p(p+1)/2 Modellen).
+Argument 2b: Unterschiedliche Optimierungsstrategien für wrapper methods zu vergleichen wäre eine separate Studie, deren Rechenintensität die vorliegende Studie um mehrere Zehnerpotenzen (orders of magnitude) übersteigen würde. -> future studies für Leute mit viel Zeit :-)

 > The order in Table 3 is not clear, 2 to 10 have the same RMSE.
 Also, the different SE in 8 is not clear.